 • Tortilla Strips: Cut tortillas in half then into strips.
 Toss with oil.
 Bake at 350ºF for about 15 minutes until crisp and slightly browned.
 Adds a yummy crunch to salads and soups.

 • Tomato🍅: Quickly dice up a fresh tomato or use canned diced tomatoes if you don’t have fresh on hand.

 • Cheddar Cheese🧀: No salad is complete without a good sprinkle of cheese.
 I like to use cheddar but really any cheese will taste great on this southwest salad.

 • Chicken🐔: I prefer using grilled chicken breast, but any chicken will do.
 Or if you don’t want meat you can leave it out.
 The choice is yours!

-Simply place all ingredients in a high powered blender and blend until smooth.
+Simply place all ingredients (found in the recipe card below) in a high powered blender and blend until smooth.
 This chipotle dressing/sauce is perfect for more than just salads.
 I like to use it on rice bowls, quesadillas, tacos, and burritos just to name a few!

 Southwest Salad with Homemade Chipotle Dressing

 Chipotle Dressing Ingredients